 Familiarly called Gibtown, the miners quickly set about building several mines, the largest of which was the A.D.& M. Mine.
-Soon cabins dotted the hillsides and several businesses were servicing the some 600 men employed in the mines.
-At the same time, the town served as a supply route along an rugged road between Utah and the Northern Railway terminal in Montana.
-At its peak, Gibbonsville boasted more than 100 buildings, including two saw mills, a roller mill, five stamp mills, a newspaper and eight saloons.
+Soon cabins dotted the hillsides and several businesses were servicing some 600 men employed in the mines.
+At the same time, the town served as a supply route along a rugged road between Utah and the Northern Railway terminal in Montana.
+At its peak, Gibbonsville boasted more than 100 buildings, including two sawmills, a roller mill, five stamp mills, a newspaper, and eight saloons.

 The gold placers in Gibbonsville continued to be worked extensively, recovering some about $2 million in gold, about half of which came from the A. D.& M. Mine.
 However, by the turn of the century, the ore was beginning to play out, and when a disastrous fire blazed in 1907, production ceased altogether.
 Mining continued sporadically over the next decades, finally ceasing forever in 1959.